 One of the greatest challenges of research is dissemination–the findings of any study are only so useful as they are accessible and comprehensible.
 Katlyn likes to explore new ways to present and share information, be that through eye-catching design, funky infographics, or videography.

 Katlyn’s research interests lie at the intersection of historic preservation and social justice – she approaches preservation through the lens of equity: “But for whom are we preserving?
 Who benefits?”
 For her, data and spatial analysis are critical tools for the ethical development of cities, as they paint powerful images of the distribution of capital, community assets, and resources through space.
 She is a graduate of the University of Pennsylvania Historic Preservation Program, where she focused on preservation policy and planning.
-In her free time, she organizes for tenants’ rights and police reform in Washington DC and the DMV area.
+In her free time, she organizes for tenants’ rights in Washington DC and the DMV area.

 Director of Research and Data Analytics, firstname.lastname@example.org

 Alyssa Frystak is the Director of Research and Data Analytics at PlaceEconomics.
 She is responsible for data acquisition and preparation, methodology development, and analysis, and is well versed in GIS, census data, municipal data, as well as various other data resources.
 Alyssa’s interest lies at the intersection of historic preservation, affordable housing, urban planning, and public policy and investigating ways in which these distinct, yet interconnected disciplines can be used to break down racial and socioeconomic barriers to preserve communities.
 Her masters thesis, “Small but Mighty: Combatting the Affordable Housing Crisis Through Small-Scale Historic Rehabilitation,” was an exploration of these interests.
 In it, she examined the tools, incentives, and policies that help preserve and create subsidized and unsubsidized affordable housing in designated and non-designated buildings.
 She holds a Master of Science in Historic Preservation from the School of the Art Institute of Chicago, where she was the inaugural recipient of the Mencoff Family Fellowship in Historic Preservation, a Bachelor of Arts in Architectural Studies from the University of Illinois at Chicago, as well as a Graduate Certificate in Geospatial Analysis and Visualization.
-She is the Partnership Subcommittee Chair for Skyline Council, Landmarks Illinois’ committee for young and emerging professionals.
-She also serves on the National Board of Directors for Preservation Action Foundation.
+She is the Chair of Skyline Council, Landmarks Illinois’ committee for young and emerging professionals.
+She also serves as the Treasurer of the National Board of Directors for Preservation Action Foundation.
 Prior to entering the field, she was a professional ballet dancer, spending five seasons with the Milwaukee Ballet and Saint Louis Ballet.
 When not geeking out over old buildings, Alyssa, a Chicago native, can be found exploring all 77 of Chicago’s vibrant neighborhoods, antiquing, collecting vinyl, taste testing all the chocolate she can find, trying not to kill her plants, or spending time with her cat, Sophie.